 In understanding Getty Images, we see that it’s not just a repository of beautiful pictures; it is a well-oiled machine that functions with the needs of its users in mind while respecting the rights of content creators.

-Read This: Should You Buy Getty Images Stock
+Read This: Is Getty Images an E-Commerce Company

 The Process of Acquiring Public Domain Photos